ooluwgb/EKS-WordPress-Deployment/04-EKS-Monitoring-Deployment/README.md

 # EKS Monitoring with Prometheus and Grafana (Using values.yaml)

-This guide provides step-by-step instructions to set up Prometheus and Grafana on an Amazon EKS (Elastic Kubernetes Service) cluster using custom configuration values in a `values.yaml` file.
+This guide provides step-by-step instructions to set up Prometheus and Grafana on an Amazon EKS (Elastic Kubernetes Service) cluster using a custom configuration values file (`prometheus-grafana-values.yaml`).
 This setup configures both services with LoadBalancer access for external UIs and includes enhanced monitoring capabilities for a more comprehensive view of your cluster.

 ---